cyclus/cyclus.github.com/source/cep/cep18.rst

 both the quantity of material in processes and the isotopic content of that material.

-At the completion of the RFBB phase, the market exchange will have a set of supplier responses for each request.
+At the completion of the RRFP phase, the market exchange will have a set of supplier responses for each request.
 The supplier responses define the possible connections between supplier and producer facilities, i.e., the arcs in a graph of a matching problem.
 A response is comprised of a proposed isotopic profile